BasicWolf/archived-concrete-settings/docs/src/basic_concepts.rst

 subclass of class :class:`Setting <concrete_settings.Setting>`!
-Hence, nested Settings behave and can be treated as Setting descriptors - e.g. have validators, documentation or :ref:`bound behavior <quickstart_behavior>`.
+Hence, nested Settings behave and can be treated as Setting descriptors - e.g. have validators, documentation or bound behavior.

-Additionally, :ref:`validating <quickstart_validation>` top-level settings
+Additionally, validating top-level settings automatically cascades to all nested settings.
-automatically cascades to all nested settings and the following would end up in a validation error:
+The following example ends up with a validation error:

 .. testcode:: quickstart-nested2